himank7737/A-Stress-Test-of-LLM-Syntactic-Heads/A-Stress-Test-of-LLM-Syntactic-Heads/README.md

 ## References

-Key ones - full list is in the paper.

 - Clark et al. (2019), *What does BERT look at?*, BlackboxNLP
 - Hale (2001), *A probabilistic Earley parser as a psycholinguistic model*, NAACL
 - Levy (2008), *Expectation-based syntactic comprehension*, Cognition
 - Tenney et al. (2019), *BERT rediscovers the classical NLP pipeline*, ACL
 - Nivre et al. (2020), *Universal Dependencies v2*, LREC

-## License

-MIT - see `LICENSE`.